^

 • bilateral hydronephrosis;

-• megourater;
+• megaureter;

-• intra- and infra-tubular obstruction.
+• intra- and infravesical obstruction.

-• consequences of the transferred diseases:
+• consequences of past illnesses:

-• hemolytic-uremic syndrome (hemolytic anemia, thrombocytopenia, uremia);
+• hemolytic uremic syndrome (hemolytic anemia, thrombocytopenia, uremia);

 • tubular necrosis;

-• thrombosis of the renal veins, etc.
+• renal vein thrombosis, etc.

-• acquired kidney disease:
+• acquired kidney diseases:

 • chronic and subacute glomerulonephritis;

-• capillarotoxic and lupus nephritis;
+• capillary toxic and lupus nephritis;

 Factors contributing to the progression of chronic renal failure: